Portillo's Restaurants: Outside Illinois

-Portillo's had licensed restaurants in Tokyo, Japan, in the late 1980s and early '90s.
+Portillo's had licensed restaurants in Tokyo, Japan, in the late 1980s and early 1990s.
 The Japanese locations all eventually closed.

-Portillo's first California location opened on October 11, 2005, at the Buena Park Downtown shopping center in Buena Park.
+Portillo's first California location opened on October 11, 2006, at the Buena Park Downtown shopping center in Buena Park.
 The second California location opened in 2008 in Moreno Valley.

-Portillo's opened its first Florida location in 2016 in the Tampa suburb of Brandon, Florida and a second location that same year in the University Square neighborhood in Tampa.
+Portillo's opened its first Florida location in 2016 in the Tampa suburb of Brandon, Florida, and a second location that same year in the University Square neighborhood in Tampa.
 The chain generated publicity with a tongue-in-cheek open letter on its website on June 16, 2015, the day after its hometown NHL team, the Chicago Blackhawks, beat the Tampa Bay Lightning to win the 2015 Stanley Cup.
 The stunt received newspaper coverage in both cities.
 "It's official.
 Portillo's is coming to Tampa in 2016.
-Tampa residents spent years peppering us with requests to build a restaurant — you really put us in a pickle.
+Tampa residents spent years peppering us with requests to build a restaurant—you really put us in a pickle.
 So we're thrilled we're finally making our way to Florida," Portillo's letter said, showing the chain's ironic humor.
 "Let's be frank: No matter whose jersey you're wearing, everyone will be welcome.
 We hope you don't have a beef against us or our hometown team."
-Both Tampa and Brandon, FL locations are themed 30's Prohibition.
+The locations in Tampa and Brandon have a 1930s Prohibition theme.

 The Minneapolis-St. Paul region's first location opened in Woodbury in mid-summer 2017.
-Shortly thereafter in early fall 2017, the chain's first restaurant in the Indianapolis Metropolitan Area commenced operations in Fishers.
+Shortly thereafter in early fall 2017, the chain's first restaurant in the Indianapolis metropolitan area commenced operations in Fishers.
 Many former Chicagoans have moved to both regions.
 In 2018, Portillo's opened its second and third restaurants in the Minneapolis-St. Paul area (Maple Grove and Roseville, Minnesota) as well as its third and fourth Indiana locations (Mishawaka and Indianapolis) in 2018.